There was a time in this fair land when the railroad did not run

 ‘It’s pretty much agreed that the material is out there in the public domain,’ he notes diplomatically. ‘and having presented it with the biography and packaged the way it was and sounding the way it does, we’re very pleased with it.’

 Private, almost reclusive by nature, Lightfoot’s career arc is well documented.
-The product of Toronto’s folk community in the 1960s, along with Ian & Sylvia, Mitchell and Young, his career developed just as the Brits invaded North America via the Ed Sullivan Show.
+The product of Toronto’s folk community in the 1960s, along with the likes of Ian & Sylvia, Joni Mitchell and Neil Young, his career developed just as the Brits invaded North America via Sunday night’s Ed Sullivan Show.
 While musical fashion embraced such fads and fetishes as psychedelic, disco and punk, Lightfoot for the most part stayed the acoustic course.

 For the first time since the early days of his career, public taste has intersected with his music.
 ‘The likes of Eric Clapton and Rod Stewart playing up the acoustic idea is interesting,’ he acknowledged with a chuckle, ‘I guess you could say we’ve always been that way.

 Always the consummate professional, Lightfoot has re-dedicated himself to his craft by attentively caring to the details which are the hallmark of professionalism.
 ‘We’ve been working on our sound a lot, and I think we sound better on stage than we ever have.
 I’m really proud of that.’

 The same commitment to quality extends to the rehearsal hall.
 Although Waiting for You was recorded over a couple of days, extensive preparation went into the release.
 ‘There was a lot of rehearsing that went into it.
 All the charts were written — I write all the charts myself — and all the parts had to be worked out.
 It took months.’